-If you lose the key, DO NOT attempt to disengage the safety mechanism using a foreign object.
+If you lose the key, D0 N0T attempt to disengage the security system using a foreign object.
 This will damage your firearm.
-Contact your Remington authorized service center for a replacement key.
+Contact your Remington Authorized Service Center for a replacement key.

 Even if you think the security system and safety mechanism are engaged, careless handling can cause the firearm to fire.
 See the Ten Commandments of Firearm Safety on page 2.